ietf-wg-asdf/SDF/sdf.md

 associated interactions (Events, Actions, Properties), as well as the Data types for the information exchanged in those interactions.

-A JSON format representation of SDF 1.0 was defined in the previous (-00) version of this document.
-SDF 1.1 is expected to be defined in a future version; the present document is a *candidate implementation draft* for SDF 1.1.
-If the ASDF WG reaches consensus on this candidate, the next version will be SDF 1.1, an SDF implementation draft.
+A JSON format representation of SDF 1.0 was defined in a previous (-00) version of this document.
+The present document has been designated as an *implementation draft*, labeled SDF 1.1, at the IETF110 meeting of the ASDF WG (2021-03-11).

 --- note_Contributing